oasis-tcs/mqtt/contributions/mqtt-sn-v-2-0-incubator/share/tmp.md

 The use of VPNs to connect Clients and Servers can provide integrity of data across the section of the network covered by a VPN.

-### 5.4.5 Privacy of Application Messages and MQTT-SN Control Packets
+### 5.4.5 Privacy of Application Messages and MQTT-SN Control Packets<a name="privacy-of-application-messages-and-mqtt-sn-control-packets"></a>

 DTLS [[\[RFC9147\]]](https://datatracker.ietf.org/doc/rfc9147/) can provide encryption of data sent over the network.
 There are valid DTLS cipher suites that include a NULL encryption algorithm that does not encrypt data.
 To ensure privacy Clients and Servers should avoid these cipher suites.